Skip to main content

 • Decentriq recommends not using more than 10 age buckets to keep bucket sizes large enough.

-• Note that this may be left null to express missing information.
+• May be left null to express missing information.

 • genderString | nullable

-• Any format can be used to express gender, but it is expected to be human-understandable and consistently spelled.
+• Any format can be used to express gender, but it's expected to be human-understandable and consistently spelled.

-• As with other categorical values, "M" and "Male" will be treated as separate genders.
+• As with other categorical values, "M" and "Male" are treated as separate genders.

 • Decentriq recommends not using more than 5 genders to keep bucket sizes large enough.

-• Note that this may be left null to express missing information.
+• May be left null to express missing information.

 userIdagegender